SherryJYC/VR-3D-Annotation-Tool/README.md

 - Open unity and the scene TestRoom2d3ds
 - Click on the GameObject Meshe and update Meshe RGB and Meshe Empty accordingly with the Prefab in VR-3D-Annotation-Tool\unity\Assets\Resources\Prefabs\RGBMeshes and VR-3D-Annotation-Tool\unity\Assets\Resources\Prefabs\EmptyMeshes

-# User-Study

-Comparison of the 3

-# Final App

-## User-Static Labeling
+# 2 Versions of Labeling tools

 ## User-Dynamic Labeling
 -  Controller guidance